 While I was reading this, I had a thought of what the ending could be like.
 I wasn't sure that it would end up like that because few signs pointed in that direction, but it turns out that my theory was right.
 That was kind of disappointing.
 I had been hoping for a big reveal, which I guess it was supposed to be, but since I already had that theory, I essentially figured it all out before I even reached the quarter mark of the book.
 I'm kind of let down by that and I think that there could have been a different kind of reveal if the author chose to go in a different direction.
 And yes, since I figured it all out so early, it did affect my overall rating of the book and I was somewhat disappointed.

 I did enjoy the psychological aspect of the book and the way it was told.
-There was some interesting elements and I can totally understand why this was nominated for the Goodreads Choice Awards.
-Though, what I don’t understand is why this is classified as horror.
+There were some interesting elements and I can totally understand why this was nominated for the Goodreads Choice Awards.
+Though, what I don't understand is why this is classified as horror.
 The only time I was creeped out was when I first started reading it.
 Not being used to a character spending so much time in a psychiatric hospital, the environment did give me goosebumps.
 Other than that, nothing about this was scary to me.
 I consider it to be more of a psychological thriller than anything else.
-Maybe I’m too used to books like this and shows like Criminal Minds to consider this horrific.
+Maybe I'm too used to books like this and shows like Criminal Minds to consider this horrific.

 I like how things played out in the end, even though I suspected everything and wasn't impressed by how everything was resolved.
 There was still a good conclusion and for the most part, questions were answered.
 I did have a couple of questions at the end, but nothing too big.
 It could have had a better conclusion, but on the other hand, it could also have had a worse conclusion.
 I'm not mad about it.
 Slightly let down, yes, but I'm satisfied enough.

-There were moments where I was annoyed with Christopher because he would spend pages debating with himself about whether or not he was losing his mind.
-I understand that it’s an actual part of what happens when someone slowly starts losing their mind or succumbing to a mental illness, but it did get a bit boring.
+There were moments when I was annoyed with Christopher because he would spend pages debating with himself about whether or not he was losing his mind.
+I understand that it's an actual part of what happens when someone slowly starts losing their mind or succumbing to a mental illness, but it did get a bit boring.
 However, I did think that Christopher was a good character and his backstory was interesting.
 I like him enough.

-I’m actually more interested in Donny Ray Smith and I wish there was more to his story.
-I know he’s not the main character, but there was so many fascinating things about him that I would have liked to have seen and explored.
-If there was a book entirely about him, I’d read it.
+I'm actually more interested in Donny Ray Smith and I wish there was more to his story.
+I know he's not the main character, but there were so many fascinating things about him that I would have liked to have seen and explored.
+If there was a book entirely about him, I'd read it.

 4.5 stars.
 I've always had pretty good luck with books published by Thomas and Mercer, and this is no exception.
 While I wish that some aspects of the books were slightly different, I'm happy with how it is.
 I'm also glad that I took the time to read this.
 If you're interested in the synopsis, I would recommend picking this up.
 It can be a little trippy if you're not used to psychological thrillers, but it's a good book.